vuongducphuong/documentation/content/applications/general/in_app_purchase.rst

 In-App Purchase (IAP)
 =====================

-In-App Purchases (IAP) gives access to additional services through Odoo.
+In-App Purchases (IAP) gives access to additional services through Leansoft.
 For instance, it allows you to send SMS Text Messages or to send Invoices by post directly from my database.

 .. _iap/buying_credits: